 6.10m max x 3.66m max (20′ max x 12′ max)

 Tranquil, light and bright, bedroom two benefits from a large bay with French doors to the terrace and garden beyond.
 Recessed LED lighting is complimented by a feature pendant.
-Timber reclaimed from historic Ryde Pier has been utilised to provide shelving, and continues into a magnificent built in twin vanity unit in teak with a granite top, with contemporary white bowl sinks with mixer taps and a large mirror over.
+A door leads to bedroom three.

 A walk-in shower with contemporary glass screen, rainshower head and hand shower is surrounded by stunning white tiling.
 Openings create natural light, and are complimented by recessed LED lighting and extractor unit.
 A low-level WC with dual flush and a heated towel rail sit on a high-quality light timber floor.

 Fabulous Solent views and an abundance of natural light due to the dual aspect glazing, including French doors to the side aspect combine to create a wonderfully light sitting room.
 Recessed LED lighting surrounds a feature pendant, and a TV/power point is intelligently located at high level ready to accept a flat screen TV.
 High quality light timber flooring is complimented by a substantial characterful wooden panel surrounding an antique arch topped door that leads to bedroom suite three.